 Visit the Sweetest Place on Earth to learn how the iconic Hershey Bar is manufactured at Hershey's Chocolate World.
 Your free tour includes everything from singing cows to a free chocolate sample at the end.
 Browse the giant gift store for unusual and hard-to-find chocolate flavors and giant, five-pound, Hershey Bars.

-Take a self-guided tour, or reserve your spot on a guided tour, for Tröegs Brewing Company.
-Either way, you'll learn how the beer is fermented and bottled, and enjoy a tasting of their signatures beers.
+Take a self-guided tour, or reserve your spot on a guided tour, at Tröegs Brewing Company.
+Either way, you'll learn how the beer is fermented and bottled, and enjoy a tasting of their signature beers.